PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 }
 ```

-We have to remove the body of the `GetVoxelType` method, and only the `GetVoxelType(int x, int y, int z)` exists.
-The code that actually *does something* can't exist here since this is now an "abstract" method.
-The abstract method will be implemented by another script...
+We have to remove the body of the `GetVoxelType` method, and only the `GetVoxelType(int x, int y, int z)` part of it exists.
+The code that will actually "implement" it will be another script...

 Lets make a new script (that will implement `GetVoxelType`) called `CavesTerrainGenerator` and make it inherit from `TerrainGenerator`: